OraOpenSource/OXAR/README.md

 *Note: Currently this build is not recommended for production us as it lacks backup scripts, SSL encryption for APEX, etc. These features will be implemented in future releases.*

+For more information and to signup for our email list go to [oraopensource.com](http://www.oraopensource.com)

 # Current Software Versions
 <table>
   <tr>